Stuffed Mini Peppers

 • Slice the mini peppers in half lengthwise and scoop out the ribs and seeds.

 • Make the spread.
-In a medium bowl, using a handheld mixer, blend together the softened cream cheese, mayo, dill, chives, lemon juice, garlic powder, salt, and pepper.
+In a medium bowl, blend together the softened cream cheese, mayo, dill, chives, lemon juice, garlic powder, salt, and pepper (you can do this with a handheld electric mixer, or just your arm if the cream cheese is softened enough.)

 • For a clean presentation, transfer filling to a plastic bag, snip off a corner, and pipe into the peppers.
 (Or you can certainly spread the filling into the peppers with a spoon or knife.)
 Sprinkle with the everything bagel seasoning.